ThomasMertes/seed7/src/read_me.txt

     syvarutl.c Maintains the interpreter system variables.
     traceutl.c Tracing and protocol procedures.
-    actutl.c   Conversion of strings to ACTIONs and back. arrutl.c   Procedures to maintain objects of type arraytype. executl.c  Initalisation operation procedures used at runtime. blockutl.c Procedures to maintain objects of type blocktype. entutl.c   Procedures to maintain objects of type entitytype.
+    actutl.c   Conversion of strings to ACTIONs and back. executl.c  Initalisation operation procedures used at runtime. blockutl.c Procedures to maintain objects of type blocktype. entutl.c   Procedures to maintain objects of type entitytype.